zevisert/quaffle/readme.md

 With this first release of quaffle, the python language was first to be implemented.
 This is largely due to the upcoming [end of life](https://python3statement.org) for python 2.7, with many libraries committed to supporting only python 3 in the near future, more exciting and useful means of source code annotation become available.
 Features such as type hinting are now standard features in the language.

 ### Patch files
 The unix standard method for representing changes to text-based files.
 There is a breadth of tools for viewing, applying, and reverting patch files.
 They are a useful format for staging changes to source files.
+Patch files have the benefit of being language agnostic, meaning that a patch file can be applied regardless of the underlying programming language of the analysed sources.

+The use of patch files also allows for simpler state management since Quaffle will never write to the files being processed.

+### Cross platform architecture
+In an effort satisfy a self-imposed availability requirement, Quaffle is developed entirely in Node.js.
+The Node.js environment is both commonly installed and incredibly easy to set up.
+The [docs/setup](docs/setup.md) guide covers the requisite steps to install and run quaffle.

+### Modularity
+Quaffle is designed with modularity in mind.
+This helps to reduce the cognitive load when working on the source files, and also helps when designing tests for various components of the system.

+### Extensibility
+Quaffle's modular design also facilitates it's extensibility.
+New rules and supported languages can be easily added without having to make changes to many disparate source files in the quaffle repository.
+For instance; to add a new language, one would make a new folder in [`src/language`](src/language), define their parser, rules, and prompts, then register them in [`src/language/index.js`](src/language/index.js).
+Quaffle will then be able to prompt for processing in the new language then generate patch files.

 ## Supported Languages and Rules

 * Python
     * Missing Docstring
-    * Missing type annoations
+    * Missing type annotations

 ## Future work
-- [ ] Add a function to register languages without having to edit Quaffle sources
+- [ ] Add a function to register 3rd-party languages without having to edit Quaffle sources
 - [ ] Inserted definitions validation
 - [ ] Automated testing
-- [ ] Clean up cli to remove co-dependency on specific languages
+- [x] Clean up cli to remove co-dependency on specific languages
 - [ ] Recursive search for nested rule targets

+## Contributing

-#### Acknowledgements
+## Acknowledgements
 * Supporting the work
     * Dr. Neil Ernst, Assistant Professor, University of Victoria
     * Documenting and Understanding Software systems